 Durability is determined by the material used.
 Go for ones made of aluminum as they are corrosion resistant.
 Salty water promotes rust making your cart less durable.

 Which one is truly the best kayak carts?
-Every single cart on my list can be your best kayak cart because your choice will depend on your unique needs and wants.
+Every single cart on my list can be your perfect kayak cart because your choice will depend on your unique needs and wants.

 You may want, for example, the Suspenz Smart Airless DLX Cart over the Malone Clipper Deluxe Universal Kayak Cart because of its overall style.

 For my part, I suggest buying one or two of these carts – if you have several kayaks in use – so that you can keep your boats in better condition for several years.